Monetization

 How much do YouTubers make per 10,000 views?

-As you get into the five-figure views, you might want to get some help with your calculations.
-We suggest estimating your earnings with our YouTube Money Calculator, AKA your new best friend!
+That being said, as you get into seven-figure views, you might want to get some help with your calculations.
+We suggest estimating your earnings with our YouTube Money Calculator below.

 6 Factors influencing your YouTube earnings